randrew/uxn32/readme.md

 - [ ] Add a graphical debugger.
 - [x] ~~Add "About" dialog box.
 (Currently sitting unused in the resources file.)~~
 - [ ] Add a preference to set filesystem sandbox directory, and to restrict read and write operations.
 (Filesystem sandboxing is currently based on the current working directory.)
+- [ ] Fix mixing of too many synonmous types (DWORD, ULONG, Uint32, etc.) in places where just 1 would do.
 - [ ] Fix missing and inconsistent 'static' on functions.
 - [ ] Fix not redrawing the empty area around the Uxn virtual screen in the window client area when dirtied due to external reasons (like dragging a window over it in a non-composited Windows desktop.)
 - [ ] Use a better timing and display sync method.
 (Might require special casing for composited Windows desktops.)